by Balazs Fejes, Director, Software Engineering, EPAM Hong Kong

 How to avoid the Great Firewall

 What is the purpose of this firewall and some related systems?
-Certainly there is a political angle here, the Chinese government thinks it needs to maintain strong control over the flow of information to ensure political stability.
+Certainly there is a political angle here: the Chinese government thinks it needs to maintain strong control over the flow of information to ensure political stability.
 There is also an economical angle: protection of local markets.
-With the ability to block, or strongly discourage global providers to enter the market, it provides plenty of opportunities for local, Chinese startups and businesses to provide these services.
+With the ability to block or strongly discourage global providers entering the market, it provides plenty of opportunities for local, Chinese startups and businesses to provide these services.

-Regardless of the purpose, from a practical perspective what it means for us developers is: unacceptably high network latency.
+Regardless of the purpose, from a practical perspective what it means for us developers is an unacceptably high network latency.

 Even lower-level network protocols like DNS lookups can take significantly longer than expected, so you have to examine the whole tech stack for use in the region.